YaotingJiang/Bebop/B/Task1/traversal.md

 ## Purpose

 A labyrinth is a representation of a simple graph with named nodes and undirected eges.
 Each node may have a color token as well.
 Labyrinth is a singular module with the following functions on it.
+The module is written in Python 3.

 ## Methods